 Are you an aspiring Visionary?
 Do you know someone who should join this year’s class?
 Please submit your applications and nominations today—we don’t want to miss anyone!
 Here are some tips to make your application or nomination stand out:

 - Tableau wants you to apply: We strongly encourage anyone interested to apply–because no one is better at knowing how you contributed to the community than you are.
 Through your application, we can get the best understanding of who you are, what you’ve done to support the community, and why you want to be a Visionary.
 If you don’t apply, and you are nominated, we will contact you to request additional information.

 - Share your impact: Every year, we receive many applications that are far too humble.
-Our recommendation: Take this as your chance to brag (we won’t judge you).
+Our recommendation: Take this as your chance to brag (we won’t judge you and remember: your application will remain confidential).
 Reflect on the impact your work has had on helping other people and share that impact in the most tangible way possible.

 Here’s what we mean: While this statement is great, “I published a tutorial on how to use a new way to use a feature and presented it to a user group.
 Here’s the link.”
 Adding an impact statement makes it even better: “My tutorial was then referenced by three community forum users when answering customer questions.”
 By going the extra step (even if it feels like bragging), you will help us understand what you did and show us how you had an impact.

 - Share their impact (on you): A nomination is a great way to show how thankful you are for someone’s contributions.
 In your nomination, share how someone’s work has enabled you to get better at Tableau, overcome a challenge, or inspired your next project.
 Don’t underestimate the power that your testimonial will have in helping us select your nominee as a Visionary.
 Submitting a nomination is fast and easy.
 Here’s that link again.